The 34 Best Vegetarian Foods for Protein, Ranked. #1 Has 25% More Protein Than Chicken.

 Protein: 8.3g per 100g, 7.1g per 100 calories.
 Plus 29% of your daily fiber and 20% copper at 117 calories per 100g.
 Yellow or green, both work the same.

 Simmer with onion, carrot, celery, and smoked paprika for a thick split pea soup that beats anything from a can.
-Cook them into dal with cumin and turmeric for a 30-minute weeknight dinner.
-Or fold them cold into a curried rice salad with raisins and cilantro.
+Or cook them into dal with cumin and turmeric for a 30-minute weeknight dinner.

 No soaking.
 Cooks in under an hour.